xcp-ng/xcp-ng-org/docs/compute.md

 On multi-socket and MCM systems, the NUMA affinity may benefit memory-bound applications by restricting a VM to a specific NUMA node.
 That way, memory and cache accesses are kept local.

 The Xen scheduler implements two types of affinity: `soft` and `hard`.
 By default, it uses `soft`, a best effort algorithm which tries to achieve the memory locality.
-Since there's no guarantee, if the sysadmin wants to make sure that a VM will only run on a certain node, he needs to configure the hard affinity through the `VCPUs-params:mask` VM attribute.
+Since there's no guarantee, if the sysadmin wants to make sure that a VM will only run on a certain node they will need to configure the hard affinity through the `VCPUs-params:mask` VM attribute.

 Taking a **8C/16T** dual socket as example, the topology would be: